 Some frequently asked questions about how to support children

-These are some of the questions that are being asked by parents, teachers and others caring for children who are affected by the media coverage of the shooting of Jo Cox in Yorkshire.
+These are some of the questions that are being asked by parents, teachers and others caring for children who are affected by the media coverage of incidents like that in Westminster.

 Things to remember

 - Talk to children using words they understand; give information to younger children a bit at a time